Crazy-Crew/CrazyAuctions/README.md

 Fork the project & open a pull request.

 #### Compiling
-Clone the project & run the shadowJar task.
+Clone the project & run the install task.